Karim Ahmad Khan: Career

+Chief prosecutor of International Criminal Court

-In February 2021, Khan was elected chief prosecutor of the International Criminal Court on a nine-year term during the second round of voting, receiving votes from 72 out of 123 member states (62 needed).
+On 12 February 2021, Khan was elected chief prosecutor of the International Criminal Court on a nine-year term during the second round of voting, receiving votes from 72 out of 123 member states (62 needed).
 Khan was the third chief prosecutor elected in the ICC's history, and the first one elected by secret ballot.
 Khan had been nominated by the United Kingdom.
-He took office in June 2021, replacing Fatou Bensouda.
+He took office in June 2021, replacing the Gambian lawyer Fatou Bensouda.

+In September 2021, Khan resumed the investigation into crimes committed by the Taliban and the Islamic State in Khorassan in Afghanistan which had been suspended in 2020 at the request of the government of Kabul.
+He dropped the investigation into the war crimes in Afghanistan committed by international forces, including the United States, in Afghanistan.
+He also dropped the investigation into the United States' use of in secret CIA prisons in Poland, Romania and Lithuania in the early 2000s where kidnapped prisoners were interrogated and tortured for suspicions of being members of the Taliban or Al-Qaida.
+Khan said the investigations were dropped because of the limited financial means of the ICC.

-In April 2022, Khan said of the war in Ukraine: "We have reasonable grounds to believe that crimes within the jurisdiction of the court are being committed."
-Eleven months later, he successfully applied for two arrest warrants alleging Vladimir Putin and Maria Lvova-Belova violated two Rome Statute rules against systematic deportation, transfer and hostage-taking.
+In April 2022, Khan said of the Russian invasion of Ukraine: "We have reasonable grounds to believe that crimes within the jurisdiction of the court are being committed."
+Eleven months later, he applied for two arrest warrants alleging Vladimir Putin and Maria Lvova-Belova violated two Rome Statute rules against systematic deportation, transfer and hostage-taking.
+In response, Russia issued a warrant for Khan's arrest.
+In response, the Russian government declared that Khan was wanted in relation to their own investigation of him in relation to his "criminal prosecution of a man who is known to be innocent".
+On 24 June 2024, the ICC issued arrest warrants for Russian politician and military officer Sergei Shoigu and Russian army general Valery Gerasimov.

-Other activities

-Between 1996 and 1997, Khan was a member of the Law Commission of England and Wales.
-He is a life member of the Human Rights Institute, International Bar Association (IBA), and a founding director of the Peace and Justice Initiative, a Hague-based NGO focused on effective implementation of the Rome Statute of the International Criminal Court at national levels.

-Khan served until 2018 as a member of the executive council and the victims committee of the International Criminal Court Bar Association, and he was the president of the ICCBA from June 2017 to June 2018.
-At the end of his tenure, Khan was appointed the first honorary president of the ICCBA.
-In July 2018, he was recognised as a worldwide ambassador of the African Bar Association.

-Khan was appointed Queen's Counsel in 2011.
-He is a member of Temple Garden Chambers London.